am0d/bit/doc/MinGW.md

 MinGW
 =====

 MinGW is a Windows specific project type for GCC projects.
 This documentation shows the functions that are specific to MinGW.
-For the entire list of functions see `Unix`
+For the rest of the list see `Unix`

 Functions
 ---------